mvysny/vaadin-groovy-builder/vaadin-groovy-builder-v14/README.md

 However, to quickly test out Vaadin Groovy Builder you can simply start with one of the example applications below.

+> Note: If you're using Vaadin 14.2, please use the following artifact instead:
+> `vaadin-groovy-builder-v14.2`.
+It contains support for additional components
+> like Scroller and DateTimePicker.

 ### UI Base Application

 A very simple Gradle-based application archetype is located here: [Vaadin Groovy Builder Example](https://github.com/mvysny/vaadin-groovy-builder-example).